 - DNS implementation

-4. How to strike a fair balance in your information security analyst work experience
+4. How to build a balanced work experience section for an information security analyst

-Jane wants to see your relevant achievements, numbers and exceptional competencies without having to wade through large blocks of text.
+Jane, the hiring manager, wants to see your accomplishments clearly and concisely, without sifting through large blocks of text.

 In order to get her on your side, you will need to defrag your work experience section.